Steamboat Springs Editor’s note: This article was first published in the Steamboat Today on March 7, 2011.

 Many people do not know enough about this disease, how to prevent it or when to get a colonoscopy.
 Also, many people who are aware of the procedure are reluctant to get a colonoscopy.

 The process of diagnosing and treating colon disease involves bowel-cleansing procedures and devices inserted into the body through the anus.
-People perceive this to be uncomfortable, unpleasant and/or embarrassing.
+People perceive this to be uncomfortable, unpleasant or embarrassing.
 So they avoid or delay having a colonoscopy.

-And because of this, many patients do not talk to their doctors about a colonoscopy until they are experiencing symptoms.
+Almost nobody looks forward to this screening, so many patients do not talk to their doctors about a colonoscopy until they are experiencing symptoms.

 Suspicious symptoms for colorectal cancer include blood in the stool, change in bowel habits, abdominal pain, bloating, weight loss, weakness and fatigue.

 Unfortunately, once symptoms are present, the chance of finding precancerous polyps is diminished.
-We can only prevent colorectal cancer at the precancerous stage.
+We can prevent colorectal cancer only at the precancerous stage.

 If we see polyps on colonoscopy, we remove them and prevent colon cancer.
 It is that easy.